DragonFly On-Line Manual Pages

 NAME

-atan2, atan2f, atan2l -- arc tangent function of two variables
+atan2, atan2f, atan2l -- arc tangent functions of two variables

 SYNOPSIS